 By signing below, under penalties of perjury, I certify that: 1) The number shown on this form is my correct taxpayer identification number, and 2) I am not subject to back up withholding because; (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding, 3) I am a U.S. person (including a U.S. resident alien), and 4) I am exempt from FATCA reporting.
-I further acknowledge that I have the sole responsibility for my investment choices and that I have received and read a current prospectus for North Square Funds.
+I have received and read a current prospectus for North Square Funds and agree to be bound by the terms contained therein.
 I release the Fund and their agents and representatives from all liability and agree to indemnify them from any and all losses, damages or costs for acting in good faith in accordance with instructions, including telephone instructions, believed to be genuine.
 I certify that I have the authority to establish this account and the information provided herein is accurate and complete.
 I agree to notify North Square Funds promptly in writing if any information contained in this application changes.